hideki2k02/RedKey-Standard/the-incident-timeline.md

 - **07:08 PM** - Generic account No. 3 Social Media was Seized and Terminated
 - **07:38 PM** - The RedKey Standard started being theorized

+### 22/12/2023
+- Operation Hearts of Iron was terminated due to lack of resources

+### 23/12/2023
+- Restored Mainframe's Critical Components

+### 27/12/2023
+- Mainframe fully restored

 ### 30/12/2023
 - **23:50 PM** - The RedKey Standard's was made public